 Boasting the fastest-growing economy in the EU and an enviable below-average unemployment rate, Ireland is forging a strong economic recovery.
+HR and payroll are part of the progress.

 The outward migration of nearly 30,000 Irish nationals over previous years caused a skills shortage.
 Some major areas impacted include ICT, engineering, sales & customer care, logistics, health, business and finance.
 Immigration is rising with the return of some Irish nationals and also workers from various parts of the E. They return with much needed skills and knowledge from other countries back into the Irish workforce and economy.